w3c/wai-tutorials/source/carousels/structure.html.erb.md

 <%= reference :end %>
 {:/}

-Provide semantic markup to define the carousel as a distinct part of a web page.
-For example, if the main purpose of a carousel is to navigate the website, then use the HTML5 `<nav>` element.
-Depending on the role of the slider, `<article>`, `<complementary>`, and `<aside>` elements could also be used.
+Use semantic markup to define the carousel as a distinct part of a web page.
+For example, if the main purpose of a carousel is to navigate the website, use the HTML5 `<nav>` element.
+Depending on the role of the slider, `<article>`, `<complementary>`, and `<aside>` elements can also be used.
 At the very least, the `<section>` element should be used to define the carousel as generic region.

 {::nomarkdown}
 <%= code_start('', 'HTML5') %>